5 Reasons To Use Interactive Videos for E-learning

 Why are interactive videos better than Linear videos?

-Linear videos can be a great tool, but interactive videos are generally considered to be better for a multitude of reasons.
+Linear videos can be a great tool, but interactive videos are generally considered to be better for a lot of reasons.
 First of all, they’re more engaging.
 How are they more engaging?
 Well, mainly because they’re not passive like linear videos are.
 They require some form of action of behalf of whoever is watching, requiring engagement that ensures that viewers are paying more attention.

 Another reason that they’re considered superior to linear videos is the fact that they’re much newer.
 Video has been around for decades and decades now, with online videos and the rise of digital marketing being around a decade or so old.
 Interactive videos aren’t as mainstream as traditional videos yet, so they’re even more fun and exciting for viewers as it’s something quite new to them.